One of the best wines I have ever enjoyed. Just wow. It surpassed my 1994 Dominus benchmark. — a year ago

 Friday...time for a break from the war on the coronavirus...and time for a WINE WAR!
 Both bottles have practiced years of social distancing in the cellar...there is no vaccine to stop this wine war either

 2008 Hundred Acre...a true Napa modern style of rich tannins, liberally oaked, and picked late and ripe at 15.5% alcohol.

 2008 Dominus..more old world style with firmer tannins, prominent acidity, more earthy and herbaceous...not as approachable young..at 14.1% alcohol.

 Let the decanting begin...check back later tonight for the winner!

 We have a winner!
 9.4 for the Hundred Acre and a 9.3 for the Dominus....though if compared again in a few years, I believe the Dominus will be on top.....it just needs a few more years to fully come together.

 Hundred Acre..dark ruby red color.
 Nose: sweet cherries, spice box, graphite, plum all jump from the glass.
 Taste: ripe cherries, espresso, cinnamon, plum..with a nice long finish and no reason it could not go for 10 more years.

-This wine was our unanimous winner in our cult Cali blind tasting held back in 2012 against some big hitters, Dominus, Shrader, Shafer Hillside etc. Med bodied in an opulent style with good balance & length showing notes of blackberry, creme de cassis, forest floor, graphite, licorice & violet. — a year ago
+This wine was our unanimous winner in our cult Cali blind tasting held back in 2012 against some big hitters, Dominus, Shrader, Shafer Hillside etc. Med bodied in an opulent style with good balance & length showing notes of blackberry, creme de cassis, forest floor, graphite, licorice & violet. — 2 years ago